DevMountain/RTFM/README.md

 - Create a ```threads.html``` view and a ```threadsCtrl.js``` controller in the appropriate folder.
 Add the new view and controller to the ```/threads``` route in ```app.js```.

-- Test your login and make sure that it forwards you to the stubbed threads view that we just built.

-Tomorrow we'll add an 'event listener' which listens for anytime out app wants to changes routes.
-When it changes a route, it will go to the userService we built and see if that user is logged in.
-If the user is logged in, we'll continue to the threads view.
-If the user is not logged in, we'll redirect the user to the Login view.

 ## Step 7: Create a Thread Service and Use Firebase Refs